OSVTAC/project-recommendations/pages/decisions.md

   + Vote by mail (preprinted and special accessible/overseas)
   + Vote on election day at a polling location (precinct voting)
   + Vote prior to election day at an early vote center
-  + Vote by people with disabilities requiring special equipment (ballot marking device)
+  + Vote by people preferring or needing an accessible option (e.g. ballot marking device), like people with disabilities
   + Vote with Provisional Ballots (enclosed in a special envelope for later qualification)

 _[Assumptions added: Feb.
 8, 2018 meeting.]_

-##### 5.3.1.1.
-Will Vote Centers be used for early and/or election day voting?
+### 6.1.
+Will vote centers be used for early and/or election day voting?

 California [SB 450][bill-sb-450-2015] ("Elections: vote by mail voting and mail ballot elections") authorizes counties to conduct elections using vote